Project Status: PLANNING

 Current Project Status

-The PUC and Department of Commerce conducted a formal review; public scoping meetings were held virtually on June 11, and in-person on June 12, 2024.
+The PUC and Department of Commerce conducted a formal environmental review; public scoping meetings were held virtually on June 11, and in-person on June 12, 2024.

 Regulatory Review Process